Hame-daani/Algorithms/Divide_and_Conqure/Fibonachi/ReadMe.md

     return fib_memo(x),counter
 ```

-The value of 3th Fibonachi:
+The value of 10th Fibonachi with this algorithm is:

 ```python